salmonBasilCheese/python-small-tools/README.md

 ### csv_sorter.py

-Sorts CSV rows by the Name column while keeping the header unchanged.
+Sorts CSV rows by the Score column in ascending order.

+### image_resizer.py

+Resizes image files in a selected folder.

+### text_file_search.py

+Searches for a specified string in `.txt` files in a selected folder.

+### file_extension_counter.py

+Counts files by extension in a selected folder.

-### Features
+## Features

 - Works on Windows
 - Ignores subfolders
-- Prevents filename conflicts
 - Compatible with Python 3.13
+- Uses Python standard libraries where possible
+- Includes small practical utilities for file and data processing

 ## Purpose